damansc/snd_rating_model/README.md

 Additional analysis and modification will be undergone to create a more informed model for v2.

 See Player_Rating_Calc.ipynb for methodology implementation.

+Additional work in repository to look into adjusting ratings based on players role (derived from most used weapon).
+It looks to be that certain roles can cause certain statistics to inflict bias on a players rating.